FAQs for Professionals

 8. What is NATCAN doing differently?

-• All audits within NATCAN will only use linked national routinely collected datasets for its core outputs.
+• All audits within NATCAN only use linked national routinely collected datasets for its core outputs.
 This will make the process of producing relevant and robust performance indicators more efficient.

 • Each audit in NATCAN will carry out a quality improvement initiative using the rapid cancer registration data at least once in the first three years.
 The aim is to “close the audit cycle”, following an approach commonly referred to as the “plan-do-study-act” method.
 This will be a first at national level for cancer audits.